 This is a tax increase, plain and simple.
 And it comes just months after the governor and legislature raised taxes by $1.4 billion and diverted money from the Special Transportation Fund.
 It is unacceptable.

-No sensible person can believe the claim that these tolls would be temporary, given Connecticut’s long history of “temporary” taxes that have turned out to be permanent — including the state income tax.
+No sensible person can believe the claim that these tolls would be temporary, given Connecticut’s long history of “temporary” taxes that have turned out to be permanent.
 What’s more, the governor is seeking to impose this new money grab without having fulfilled his campaign promises to cut the cost of government; address the high cost of transportation projects; correct structural deficits created by Connecticut’s fixed costs; or secure concessions from state employee unions, which continue to receive massive wage increases virtually unknown in the private sector.

 Connecticut’s taxpayers simply cannot trust politicians’ promises to save money in the future as they slide their hands into our pockets today.
 Our state’s overtaxed residents should refuse to pay even one cent more until their representatives in Hartford have made meaningful and lasting reforms to address our state’s fiscal crisis.
 Until then, Yankee Institute stands firmly against tolls and any other attempt to institute a new tax on the hard-working people of Connecticut.”